Professional/Short course Science Communication Building Blocks

 Science Communication Building Blocks are delivered by a team of experienced trainers who teach on undergraduate, postgraduate and continuing professional training courses at UWE Bristol.

-Senior Lecturer in Science Communication in the SCU.
+Senior Lecturer in Science Communication in the Science Communication Unit (SCU).

 Senior Lecturer in Science Communication in the SCU working on media representations of science, with a background in science reporting and editing.

 Margarida is a Senior Research Fellow in the Science Communication Unit.
-Margarida develops engagement and communication projects while working in collaborative projects with academic and research staff in the Faculty of Environment and Technology.
+Margarida develops engagement and communication projects while working in collaborative projects with academic and research staff in the College of Arts, Technology and Environment at UWE Bristol.

 Please note: The specific trainer for your Building Block session will be determined by staff availability but will be confirmed in advance of the session/s.